Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 For this example, we'll create a scene containing a CPUParticles2D root node.
-Save this scene to a scene file (separate from the scene containing the TileMap), then switch to the scene containing the TileMap node.
-Open the TileSet editor, and create a new **Scenes Collection** in the left column:
+Save this scene to a scene file (separate from the scene containing the LayeredTileMap), then switch to the scene containing the LayeredTileMap node.
+Open the LayeredTileSet editor, and create a new **Scenes Collection** in the left column:

 .. figure:: img/using_tilesets_creating_scene_collection.webp
    :align: center
-   :alt: Creating a scenes collection in the TileSet editor
+   :alt: Creating a scenes collection in the LayeredTileSet editor

-   Creating a scenes collection in the TileSet editor
+   Creating a scenes collection in the LayeredTileSet editor

 After creating a scenes collection, you can enter a descriptive name for the scenes collection in the middle column if you wish.
 Select this scenes